Overview

 • Memories and life experiences

 Between sessions, clients are often encouraged to complete homework assignments.
 This can reinforce what they’re learning in therapy and bring it into the context of their day-to-day life, as well as increase the total amount of time spent working through their symptoms.
-Studies on CPT treatment outcomes indicate that completion of these assignments may be an important component of recovery.
+Studies on cognitive processing therapy treatment outcomes indicate that completion of these assignments may be an important component of recovery.
 Homework assignments can include things like:

 • Keeping a journal of thoughts, experiences, and symptoms